Momoe Nakanishi: All Japan Women's Pro-Wrestling (1996–2003)

 In 2000, Nakanishi and fellow AJW youngsters Nanae Takahashi and Miho Wakizawa formed an idol group named Kiss no Sekai.
 The group later recorded and released a music album together.
 Nakanishi and Takahashi continued teaming together in the ring and on July 16, 2000, won AJW's top tag team title, the WWWA World Tag Team Championship, for the first time by defeating Las Cachorras Orientales.
 After a six-month reign, the team, dubbed Nana☆Momo☆, lost the title back to LCO.
 During the summer of 2001, Nakanishi won the 2001 Japan Grand Prix, after which she began chasing the All Pacific Championship, leading to her winning the title on February 24, 2002.
-On May 2, 2002, Nakanishi made a rare appearance for New Japan Pro-Wrestling, a male promotion, which normally did not hold any female wrestling matches, teaming with Kaoru Ito in a tag team match at the Tokyo Dome, where they defeated Manami Toyota and Yumiko Hotta.
+On May 2, 2002, Nakanishi made a rare appearance for New Japan Pro-Wrestling (NJPW), a male promotion, which normally did not hold any female wrestling matches, teaming with Kaoru Ito in a tag team match at the Tokyo Dome, where they defeated Manami Toyota and Yumiko Hotta.
 The following July, Nana☆Momo☆ regained the WWWA World Tag Team Championship from Rumi Kazama and Takako Inoue.
 On September 8, 2002, Nakanishi vacated the All Pacific Championship in order to concentrate on winning AJW's top title, the WWWA World Single Championship.
-On October 20, 2002, she defeated the much larger Kaoru Ito to win the WWWA World Single Championship and become the top wrestler in AJW.
+On October 20, 2002, she defeated the much larger Ito to win the WWWA World Single Championship and become the top wrestler in AJW.
 At the end of the year, the Tokyo Sports magazine named Nakanishi the 2002 joshi wrestler of the year.
 After a seven-month reign at the top of AJW, Nakanishi lost the WWWA World Single Championship to Ayako Hamada on May 11, 2003, in the main event of AJW's 35th anniversary event.
 Just two months later, Nakanishi surprisingly announced that she was quitting AJW.